orchestracities/anubis/docs/admin/install.md

 and as a python [package](https://pypi.org/project/anubis-policy-api/).

 Requirements to allow policy enforcement using Anubis (PAP) are:

 - [envoy proxy](https://www.envoyproxy.io/) acting as PEP
 - [opa with envoy plugin](https://www.openpolicyagent.org/docs/latest/envoy-introduction/)
   acting as PDP
 - optionally [PostgresSQL](https://postgresql.org) to store policies

-An example [docker compose](https://raw.githubusercontent.com/orchestracities/anubis/master/docker-compose.yaml) in Anubis code repository that deploy all the dependencies and demonstrate how to protect an [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/) instance.
+An example [docker compose](https://raw.githubusercontent.com/orchestracities/anubis/master/docker-compose.yaml) in Anubis code repository that deploy all the dependencies and demonstrates how to protect an [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/) instance.